freenet/freenet-core/docs/src/components/delegates.md

 kernel, providing a secure environment for managing private data and performing complex tasks.

-Delegates interact with various Freenet components, including contracts, user interfaces, and other Delegates.
+Delegates interact with various Freenet components, including Contracts, user interfaces, and other Delegates.
 They securely store your private data, including cryptographic keys, tokens, and passwords.
-Acting on your behalf within the Freenet network, they execute tasks such as modifying contracts on the user's behalf.
+Acting on your behalf within the Freenet network, they execute tasks such as modifying Contracts on the user's behalf.

 Delegates are implemented in WebAssembly and comply with the [DelegateInterface](https://github.com/freenet/locutus/blob/b1e59528eaeba31c7f09881594d19347de60e8cd/crates/locutus-stdlib/src/delegate_interface.rs#L121) trait.
-They operate directly within the Freenet kernel on your devices, with trust to carry out their duties without the need for external verification.
+They operate directly within the Freenet kernel on your devices.
-Essentially, Delegates offer a more secure and powerful version of local storage, safeguarding and managing private data while conducting background tasks.

 ## Actor Model and Message Passing

-Delegates utilize a message passing system similar to the [actor model](https://en.wikipedia.org/wiki/Actor_model) to interact with contracts, other delegates, and applications.
+Delegates utilize a message passing system similar to the [actor model](https://en.wikipedia.org/wiki/Actor_model) to interact with Contracts, other Delegates, and Applications.

-The Freenet kernel makes sure that for any incoming message, whether it's from another delegate, a user interface, or a contract update, the receiver knows who the sender is.
+The Freenet kernel makes sure that for any incoming message, whether it's from another Delegate, a User Interface, or a Contract update, the receiver knows who the sender is.
 This allows delegates to verify the behavior of any component they interact with, and decide if they can be trusted.